pyscf/pyscf.github.io/source/pbc/gto.rst

 object to access the atomic structure, basis functions, pseudopotentials, and certain analytical periodic integrals.

-Similar to the input in a molecular calculation, one first creates a :class:`Cell` object.
+Similar to the input of a molecular calculation, one first creates a :class:`Cell` object.
 After assigning the crystal parameters, one calls :func:`build` to fully initialize the :class:`Cell` object.
 A shortcut function :func:`M` is available at the module level to simplify the input.